yanpd01/w-lab/content/tour/slider.md

 content:
   slides:
+  # fig 1
-    - title: 👋 Welcome to the group
+    - title: 👋 Welcome to the LCND
       content: Take a look at what we're working on...
       align: center
       background: